RagnarB83/ash-documentation/docs/coordinate-input.rst

 Fragments in ASH are Python objects containing basic information about a molecule.
 You can create as many fragment objects as you want.
 A fragment object will contain Cartesian coordinates about a molecule, elemental information and masses.
-Sometimes additional information such as connectivity constraints, charges and multiplicity information is present as well.
+Sometimes additional information such as connectivity, constraints, charges and multiplicity information is present as well.
-Fragments can be created in multiple ways but will behave the same after creation.
+Fragments can be created in many different ways (from XYZ-file,PDB-file, coordinate string, lists or Numpy arrays etc.) but will behave the same after creation.

 Fragments are created from the ASH *Fragment* object class above.